armory/documentation/_user_guides/deploying.md

 - Scale down or delete the new ASG

-## Adding Additional Launch Block Devices
+## Additional Launch Block Devices

 If you want additional block devices or a larger root partition you'll need to add an a new list to the pipeline JSON.
 Unfortunately at this time there is no